mdbct/photocrypt/README.md

   that it's the end of text.

 At the moment, it outputs stego-image named 'out.bmp' by default.
 So, you have to rename and move the file yourself.
+Also, the decrypting program outputs the hidden text on the `stdout` by default.
+You can redirect it to a file instead.

 Requirements
 ------------

+- GNU gcc
+- GNU make
 - OpenCV 2 C++ library
-- GNU make
-- GNU g++
 - `pkg-config` package

 Compilation
 -----------

+To build the program:

     make

+To unbuild:

+    make clean

 Usage
 -----